adriannovegil/awesome-observability/README.md

 - [Cortex](https://github.com/cortexproject/cortex) - Horizontally scalable, highly available, multi-tenant, long term storage for Prometheus.
 - [Observatorium](https://github.com/observatorium/observatorium) - This system will allow you to ingest, store and use common observability signals like metrics, logging and tracing.
 - [Opstrace](https://opstrace.com/) - The Opstrace Distribution is a secure, horizontally-scalable, open source observability platform that you can install in your cloud account.
-- [Apache HBase](https://hbase.apache.org/) - Apache HBase is the Hadoop database, a distributed, scalable, big data store.
+- [Apache HBase](https://hbase.apache.org/) - The Hadoop database, a distributed, scalable, big data store.

 ### Tracing